 |---|---|---|

-These are not cures, but they build pockets of relief and prove you can take action even when motivation is low.
+These are not cures, but they build pockets of relief and show you can take action even when motivation is low.

 Building Long-Term Meaning